November 17, 2023

 Attends training and meetings of law enforcement agencies and organizations for information exchange.

 May conduct Computer Voice Stress Analyzer (CVSA) tests for applicants to Office of Public Safety positions.

 Performs other duties as assigned.

-Five years of progressively responsible specialized experience in conducting general background investigations that includes researching and verifying employment records; conducting telephone and in-person investigative interviews; and accessing and searching automated criminal record systems.
+Three years of progressively responsible experience in conducting pre-employment background investigations that includes researching and verifying employment records; conducting telephone and in-person investigative interviews; and accessing and searching automated criminal record systems.